 For more information about working with Pixel Bender in ActionScript, see ActionScript 3.0 Developer's Guide.

 The following video tutorials demonstrate the use of Pixel Bender filters in Animate:

 Each time you add a new filter to an object, it is added to the list of applied filters for that object in the Property inspector.
 You can apply multiple filters to an object, as well as remove filters that were previously applied.
 You can apply filters only to text, button, movie clip, components, and compiled clips objects.

 You can create a filter settings library that lets you easily apply the same filter or sets of filters to an object.
 Animate stores the filter presets you create in the Filters section of the Property inspector in the Filters > Presets menu.

 With Flash Professional CS6 and earlier versions, applying filters was restricted to movie clip and button symbols only.
-With Animate CC, you can now additionally apply Filters to Compiled Clips and Movie Clip components.
+With Animate, you can now additionally apply Filters to Compiled Clips and Movie Clip components.
 This allows you to add various effects to components directly, at the click of a button (or two), making your applications look that much better.
 With Flash CS6, to add filters or other effects to components, one had to “wrap” it inside a movie clip symbol.
 That is: